UnasZole/bible-scraper/README.md

 - **Embedded scrapers for many bibles** : Just run the program to extract a bible from one of the websites already implemented.
-- **Generic HTML scrapers** : Extract bibles from a custom website, that we do not support yet, by providing a configuration file describing the structure of the website.
+- **Generic scrapers** : Extract bibles from a custom website, that we do not support yet, by providing a configuration file describing the structure of the website.
 - **USFM or OSIS output formats** : [USFM](https://ubsicap.github.io/usfm/) uses simple